 Abstract

 The CE1 test 3 in JVET-O2021 tests the application of 12-tap SHM filter for reference picture down-sampling.
 In order to avoid increase of complexity and memory access bandwidth, this contribution proposes to use cosine windowed sinc filters with the filter length, gain and number of phases matching those of the existing motion compensation interpolation filters (MCIF) in VVC.
-The simulation results reportedly show that comparing to the CE1 anchors which use existing MCIF for reference down-sampling, average BD rate savings of PSNR1 are { -4.38%, -2.12%} for ratio 2:1 and 1.5:1, and average BD rate savings of PSNR2 are { -2.84%, -1.70%} for ratio 2:1 and 1.5:1.
+The simulation results reportedly show that comparing to the CE1 anchors which use existing MCIF for reference down-sampling, average BD rate savings of PSNR1 are { -5.96%, -2.44%} for ratio 2:1 and 1.5:1, and average BD rate savings of PSNR2 are { -3.80%, -1.78%} for ratio 2:1 and 1.5:1.
+In this revision of the document, results of additional tests for ratio 2:1 using 2x filter are provided.

 Introduction